tripitakit/origenes/README.md

 Origenes
 ===
+Implementing some basic DNA sequence manipulation tools.

-My first node.js module.
+My very first experiment with node.js.
 A place to study, learn and have fun.

 ## Getting Started
 Install the module with: `npm install origenes`